Leveraging Different Learning Styles for Improved Knowledge Distillation in Biomedical Imaging: Results and Discussion

-We demonstrate the importance of combining KD with ML by comparing all models trained with a mixed information strategy in Fig. \ref{fig:7}.
-It can be noticed from these hard sample images that the combined KD + ML model helps detect these small regions of interest where KD-only and ML-only models fail.
-Likewise, to establish the importance of a mixed information sharing strategy, we show sample predictions from the combined KD + ML model trained with predictions only (V1), features only (V2), and mixed information (V3) strategies in Fig. \ref{fig:8}.
-Again, we observe that the V3 strategy helps detect small and fine regions of interest better than V1 and V2.
-Finally, in Fig. \ref{fig:9}, we have compared the prediction outputs of all the distillation methods, and it's quite evident that the combined KD + ML approach with mixed information sharing outperforms all other approaches.
+We demonstrate the importance of combining KD with ML by comparing all models trained with a knowledge diversification paradigm in Figure \ref{fig:4}.
+It can be noticed that the combined KD + ML model successfully detects these small regions of interest from these hard sample images where KD-only and ML-only models fail.
+Similarly, to underscore the significance of knowledge diversification over other learning strategies, we show sample predictions from the combined KD + ML model trained with V1 (predictions only), V2 (features only), and a diverse knowledge paradigm, V3 (both predictions and features) (Figure \ref{fig:7} in the supplementary material) where we observe that the V3 strategy helps detect small and fine regions of interest better than V1 and V2.